CARERS' VOICE SOMERSET - newsletter

 IN CHARLEY'S MEMORY - MENTAL HEALTH SUPPORT FOR YOUNG PEOPLE

 The Practice has recently teamed up with the In Charley's Memory charity to host regular counselling services and Drop-In Sessions at the practice for anyone aged 11-25 years old.
 To find out more details go to http://www.incharleysmemory.org.uk/

 FLU VACCINATION CLINICS

 Flu vaccination provides the best protection against an unpredictable virus which infects many people and can cause serious illness and death each year.
 There is a particular risk of severe illness from catching flu for:

 - the very young

 - those with underlying disease, particularly chronic respiratory or cardiac disease

 - those who are immunosuppressed

-We will be holding dedicated flu vaccination clinics at the practice during September.
-Appointments are available now to book as follows:
+We will be holding dedicated flu vaccination clinics at the practice during September and October.
+Appointments are available now to book so please book an appointment TODAY.